muskanborgohain2102-sketch/Modelling-Theoretical-and-Finite-Element-Analysis-of-a-Missile/README.md

 ## Related Work

-This project is the continuition to:
+This project is the continuation to:
 > Karmakar, S., Borgohain, M., and Tharun, V. *"Modelling and Finite Element
 > Analysis of the Combustion Chamber in the Motor Mount of the First Stage of
 > a Missile."* Recent Advancements in Artificial Intelligence and Optimization: